bglamadrid/pugtail/README.md

   - [Splide](https://splidejs.com) to create accessible carousels (and alike UI elements) with ease and flexibility.
   - [Animate.css](https://animate.style) to have a defined set of CSS keyframes (animations) to work with.
   - [RxJS](https://rxjs.dev) to add readable, async client-side functionality.
+- A simple project structure
-- A few code snippets to include common design feats:
+  - Scripts to include common design feats
     - `/src/lib/scrolling_animations.ts` provides a TS type and an RxJS function to easily include animations triggered when scrolling down to elements targetted by query selectors.
-  - `/src/lib/splides.ts` boilerplate with a function to invoke `Splide`s in your page with very little code.
+    - `/src/lib/splides.ts` exports a typed function to invoke `Splide`s in your page with very little code.
-  - `/src/scripts/contact.ts` is a simple script to provide interaction with a contact form.
-It depends on an environment file to provide some variables, read section `A note about building in production mode` below.
+    - `/src/scripts/contact.ts` is a simple script to provide submission of a contact form with .
+It depends on an environment file to provide some variables, read section `Building in production mode` below.
     - All of these are included in the packaged `index.pug.example` file
-- Examples to organize the codebase
   - Pug mixin functions
     - Header & footer
     - Contact form